vladimirlojanica/ideas/README.md

 The embeddable widgets that platforms provide should be interchangeable and interoperable.
 Currently the choice of widget libraries is made by application developers rather than the user.

- * Text input edits should be configurable.
+ * Textarea fields should be configurable.
 It should be possible to choose what text editor to use for your applications.
-Perhaps you want to use advanced text editors or.
+Perhaps you want to use advanced text editors like vim or emacs.
  * Pick a calendar field editor.

 ## 41. Drill-down Interface